p65536/Userscripts-Collection/README.md

 ### 2. RedGIFs Video Download Button

-This script enhances your RedGIFs experience by adding two convenient buttons to each video:
+This script enhances your RedGIFs experience by adding convenient buttons to each video:
 1.  **A download button** for one-click downloads of the HD version.
 2.  **An "Open in New Tab" button** to quickly view the video on its own page.

-It also includes a powerful **Annoyance & Ad Remover** to clean up the UI.
+It also features **customizable user settings** (e.g., Hover Mode) and a powerful **Annoyance & Ad Remover** to clean up the UI.

 > A Note on This Feature:
 >